sirlestr/CodeTraining/README.md

 The best techniques are not always used in this codes, like OOP,SRP,SoC etc...
 The main goal is to learn and practice how things work and how they behave.

-some variables are in cz, for better understandig what is going on and for trainig.
+some variables are in cz, for better understandig what happens and where.
-In future, larger projects will be in english of course
+In future, other  projects will be in english of course